foonathan/memory/README.md

 [![Build Status](https://travis-ci.org/foonathan/memory.svg?branch=master)](https://travis-ci.org/foonathan/memory) [![Build status](https://ci.appveyor.com/api/projects/status/ef654yqyoqgvl472/branch/master?svg=true)](https://ci.appveyor.com/project/foonathan/memory/branch/master) [![License: Zlib](https://img.shields.io/badge/License-Zlib-lightgrey.svg)](https://opensource.org/licenses/Zlib)

 The C++ STL allocator model has various flaws.
 For example, they are fixed to a certain type, because they are almost necessarily required to be templates.
 So you can't easily share a single allocator for multiple types.
 In addition, you can only get a copy from the containers and not the original allocator object.
 At least with C++11 they are allowed to be stateful and so can be made object not instance based.
 But still, the model has many flaws.
-Over the course of the years many solutions have been proposed. for example [EASTL].
+Over the course of the years many solutions have been proposed, for example [EASTL].
 This library is another.
 But instead of trying to change the STL, it works with the current implementation.

 [![Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.com/foonathan)